gary-jipp/lighthouse-react-testing/README.md

 - [ ] `npm test -- --coverage`
 - [ ] Sometimes you may need this instead
 - [ ] `npm test -- --coverage --watchAll`
+- [ ] Add null list param to cover 100% of helpers